 As an employer, is implementing an employee retention strategy one of those things you know you need to get to eventually, but somehow always ends up on the back burner?

 With sales to drive forward, products to launch, and clients to satisfy, it's easy to forget that the most valuable investment of your organization's time and resources isn't your products, investors, or even your customers—it's your talented employees who help you get the job done.

-In this article, we’ll go over what employee retention is and why the effort you put into employee retention is truly worth it.
-We'll also give you four simple ways you can get started right away.
+In this article, we'll go over what employee retention is and why the effort you put into employee retention is truly worth it.
+We'll also give you five simple ways you can get started right away.